danjohnson3141/Jekyll-Test/serializers/fields.md

-user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string
+user_role_id, "The ID of this user's role", integer user_today_event, Whether the event is happening today, boolean venue_name, The name of the location where the event is happening, string client_id, A reference key to an external record, string display_rank, Allows for arbitrary sorting of results, integer event_council, Info on the event_council, object; EventCouncil